 - Understanding your likely interests so we can provide you more relevant Adobe ads and content on non-Adobe websites and in non-Adobe apps (learn more or opt out: http://www.adobe.com/privacy/marketing.html#online-advertising)

-- Running the Adobe Marketing Cloud solutions that help our business customers personalize and improve the performance of their websites, apps, and marketing messages (learn more or opt out: http://www.adobe.com/privacy/opt-out.html#5).
+- Running the Adobe Marketing Cloud solutions that help our business customers personalise and improve the performance of their websites, apps and marketing messages (learn more or opt out: http://www.adobe.com/privacy/opt-out.html#5).

 Technologies similar to cookies

 Technically speaking, cookies are called “HTTP cookies.”
 There are other technologies that can be used for similar purposes, such as HTML5 Local Storage and local shared objects (LSOs).
 LSOs are used by the authors of files that are read by Adobe® Flash® Player and the websites hosting those files (learn more about Flash Player and LSOs (http://www.adobe.com/privacy/policies/flash-player.html)).
 We may use HTML5 Local Storage, LSOs and similar technologies for authenticating you, keeping track of information you have provided to us and remembering your preferences (see bullet points above).
 When you are using an Adobe application off-line, we may store information related to how you used that website on your device and then transfer it to our servers the next time you connect online to our service.

 Web beacons and embedded scripts